| |

 -

-The Employee Retirement Income Security Act is a federal
+Retirement Income Security Act is a federal law covering

-law covering all aspects of employee retirement plans.
+all aspects of employee retirement plans.
+If employers

-If employers provide plans, they must be adequately
+provide plans, they must be adequately funded and

 disclosures. top